-- sharing the personal items of someone with head lice
+- sharing the personal items (e.g., comb) of someone with head lice

-- using a fabric item after an infected person
+- using a fabric item after a person with head lice

 - extreme scalp itchiness